guillaumechervet/mw.validation/README.md

     - date
     - etc. //TODO

+# How install

+Install it with :
+- npm install mw.validation --save

 # How to use it in node.js

-Install it with :
-- npm install mw.validation --save-dev

 Inside node you will use Object validation: